Aarnar/my_setup/README.md

-# my_setup
+# My setup
-patched suckless programs and dotfiles
+Patched suckless programs and dotfiles
+There are also some small but useful scripts that i have written u can also take a look on those scripts.